JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Messaging
 - Separate page where users can message each other
+- Let's create a new branch separate from the main branch where I will work on Messaging then then merge them

 ## Recommended Users to follow
 - Endpoint to fetch users that the current user is not following #DONE